Kartes37/Populate-an-active-Directory-by-script/README_ENG.md

-Here is my summary of the process I followed to create a script, using the tools of the 21st century, to populate an Active Directory with a PowerShell script.
+#Here is my summary of the process I followed to create a script, using the tools of the 21st century, to populate an Active Directory with a PowerShell script.
 This script is fed with two .CSV files that contain the list of users I chose to add to the Active Directory.

+#This script can be used without giving me credit for its creation or use.
+However, I do not take responsibility if something goes wrong with your usage.

 1. Preparing the CSV Files